Authority to Prescribe

 Ala.
 Admin.
 Code 680-X-2-.28

 7. What steps should a pharmacist take in the event of a pharmacy burglary, robbery, or theft?

 - Notify the appropriate local law enforcement agency

-- File a form 106 with the DEA if controlled substances are involved located on the DEA
+- File a form 106 with the DEA if controlled substances are involved located on the DEA website.

 - Notify the Alabama State Board of Pharmacy

 - Send a copy of DEA 106 form and a copy of the police report to the Alabama State Board of Pharmacy by email or fax.

 - If a theft is committed by an ALBOP licensed pharmacy staff member, report the name and permit or registration number of the member to the state drug inspector assigned to your area.

 - If a theft of non-controlled substances occurs, notify your area ALBOP state drug inspector.

 Over the Counter Medications